fieldtrip/website/tutorial/plotting.md

 ![image](/static/img/tutorial/plotting/2017/fig20.png)

 In **[/reference/ft_topoplotER](/reference/ft_topoplotER)** and **[/reference/ft_topoplotTFR](/reference/ft_topoplotTFR)**, you can specify many options to fully control the appearance of the picture.
 Subsequently you can use the MATLAB print function to write the figure to a file.
-Preferred file formats are EPS for vector drawings that can be edited in Adobe Illustrator or in Canvas (using “print -depsc”) or PNG for bitmaps (using “print -dpng”).
+Preferred file formats are EPS for vector drawings that can be edited in Adobe Illustrator or in Canvas (using “print -depsc”) or .png for bitmaps (using “print -dpng”).

 To make the EPS-files optimally suitable for Adobe Illustrator, use the command “print -depsc -adobecs -painter”.